2018

 Adding a zroot pool to an existing system

 Current FreeBSD versions will allow you to create a zroot zpool from which you can boot.
 However, when I created the main zpool for slocum (on Fri May 3 2:16 2013), that option did not exist.
-You might ask: how do I know that date? [dan@slocum:~] $ zfs get creation system NAME PROPERTY VALUE SOURCE […]
+You might ask: how do I know that date? [dan@slocum:~] $ zfs get creation system NAME PROPERTY VALUE SOURCE system creation Fri May 3 2:16 2013 – At present, the system boots from a raidz2 zpool.
+This […]

 Adding a zroot pool to an existing system Read More »